marcelchastain/django-resto/README.md

         INSTALLED_APPS += 'django_dust',

-3. Set `django_dust` as a default file backend, if you want all your models to use it:
+3. Set a default file backend, if you want all your models to use it:

-        DEFAULT_FILE_STORAGE = 'django_dust.storage.DistributedStorage'
+        DEFAULT_FILE_STORAGE = 'django_dust.storage.HybridStorage'

     This is optional.
-You can also enable this backend only for some fields in your models.
+You can also enable a backend only for selected fields in your models.

 4. Define the list of your media servers: